I say – out of the Shadow and into the Light!

 Tension, charge, discharge and relaxation

-Each session aims to create more flow, and personal awareness of the body-mind by following four principles (tension, charge, discharge and relaxation). [descriptions below]
+Each session aims to create more flow, and personal awareness of the body-mind by following four principles (tension, charge, discharge and relaxation). [see description below]

 What does a session looks like?